bobokvadze/Android-1/README.md

 Our Android To-Do app is the perfect solution for anyone looking to stay organized and on top of their daily tasks.
 With a clean, user-friendly interface, and intuitive task management features, you'll never miss a deadline again.
 You can easily add, edit, and manage your tasks and stay on track with your goals.

+## Usage

+Our Android To-Do app is easy to use and navigate.
+Upon opening the app, you will be prompted to login with your email and password.
+Once you have successfully logged in, you will be directed to the main activity page where you can view your tasks and add new ones.
+You can easily add new tasks by clicking on the '+' button, and the tasks will be displayed on the main page.
+You can edit or delete tasks by clicking on them.
+The app is designed to make task management simple and efficient, making it easy to stay on top of your to-do list.

 ## Screenshots

 <p float="left">